Flows from Economy to Environment

 SEEA CF, paragraph 3.91. ↩︎

-SEEA Ecosystem Accounting (2021), Chapter 13 on carbon accounting and thematic accounts, particularly Section 13.2 on the carbon cycle. ↩︎
+SEEA Ecosystem Accounting (2021), Chapter 13 on thematic accounts, particularly Section 13.4 on climate change, including Figure 13.1 on the carbon cycle. ↩︎

 International Maritime Organization.
 International Convention for the Prevention of Pollution from Ships (MARPOL). ↩︎